-The elephants are named Jenny, Lara, Ramboline, and Djunga.
+The former circus elephants are named Jenny, Lara, Ramboline, and Djunga.
 They were bought from two different circuses.
-For the time being, the creatures will be under the care of Animal Protection Denmark until they find a permanent home can be found for them.
+For the timebeing, the creatures will be under the care of Animal Protection Denmark until a permanent home can be found for them.

 “We have come up with a really sensible solution so that the elephants can get better… Wild animals do not belong to either a stable or a riding school, and when the [Danish Parliament] opens, I will propose a new animal welfare law, so that we finally get wild animals banned from the circus,” Mogens Jensen, Food and Fisheries Minister, said in a statement (MNN).

 The ministry is apparently accepting applications for an elephant retirement home from zoos or other similar animal facilities.
 Submissions are being accepted until September 30, with the government stating that the elephants will not be handed over to individuals.
 Benny Berdino, director of one of the circuses from where the elephants were acquired, expressed his happiness that the creatures can now get a “well-earned rest.”

 Denmark’s proposed law seeking to ban the use of wild animals in circus performances is expected to be passed sometime later this year.
 In May, the government of the UK passed such a law.
 In the U.S., Hawaii and New Jersey have issued legislation against the use of circus animals.
 Around 145 American localities have already passed legislation that restricts animal performances in some way.